univention/univention-portal/doc/concepts/notifications.sebastian.md

 - Notifications will be visible on any client, the user is logged in with
   - Visual representation might need to be adapted to the clients visual capabilities
 - Notifications must have the necessary attributes for beeing uttered by the screen reader
+- The user must have the opportunity to subscribe and unsubscribe to/from message types
+- The user must have the opportunity to subscribe and unsubscribe to/from message channels

 ## UI Elements